genc-murat/portscanner/README.md

 - Add tests for new features
 - Update documentation as needed
 - Ensure `cargo clippy` passes without warnings
-- Test both TCP and UDP functionality when making changes
+- Test TCP, UDP, and SSL functionality when making changes

 ## License